-Jeff Warner connects 21st-century audiences with the music and everyday lives of 19th-century people.
-He presents musical traditions from the Outer Banks fishing villages of North Carolina to the lumber camps of the Adirondack Mountains and the whaling ports of New England.
-Warner accompanies his songs on concertina, banjo, guitar and several "pocket instruments," such as bones and Jew's harp.
-Warner is a Folklorist and Community Scholar for the New Hampshire State Council on the Arts and was a 2007 State Arts Council Fellow.
-He has toured nationally for the Smithsonian Institution and has recorded for Flying Fish/Rounder Records and other labels.
+Jeff Warner connects 21st century audiences with the music and everyday lives of 19th century people.
+He presents musical traditions from the lumber camps of the Adirondack Mountains and the whaling ports of New England to the Outer Banks fishing villages of North Carolina.
+Warner accompanies his songs on concertina, banjo, guitar, and several pocket instruments, such as bones and spoons.
+He is a Folklorist and Community Scholar for the New Hampshire Council on the Arts and was a 2007 State Arts Council Fellow.
+He has toured nationally for the Smithsonian Institution and has recorded for Flying Fish, Rounder Records and other labels.

 Traditional songs, rich in local history and a sense of place, present the latest news from the distant past.
 They help us to interpret present-day life with an understanding of the working people who built our country.
 Tavern songs, banjo tunes, 18th century New England hymns, sailor songs, and humorous stories about traditional singers and their songs highlight this informative program by Jeff Warner.This program is also available as an online presentation.

 Singing games, accessible "pocket instruments" like spoons and dancing puppets, tall tales, funny songs, old songs and songs kids teach each other in the playground-all "traditional" in that they have been passed down the generations by word of mouth-will be seen, heard and learned.
 We will revisit 1850 or 1910 in a New England town, with families gathered around the kitchen hearth, participating in timeless, hearty entertainment: a glimpse into how America amused itself before electricity.
 This program is recommended for adults and children ages 6 and above.This program is also available as an online presentation.